hacdias/fintracts/docs/contract-spec.md

 Hereby enter in a Bond Purchase Agreement defined as follows:

-	The DNB agrees on issuing and selling a bond of EUR 10,000.00 to WS for EUR 9,800.00.
+	DNB agrees on issuing and selling a bond of EUR 10,000.00 to WS for EUR 9,800.00.
 The aforementioned bond reaches maturity on the 1st of October 2025.